We Like! you really can't keep a good secret down

 This is an absolutely fascinating article by Oughterrd Heritage Group and well worth a read.
 You will then understand what makes Oughterard unique.

-These crusies on Lough Corrib are no less than magical and something
+These crusies on the wild and beautiful Lough Corrib are no less than magical and something you will always remember An absolute MUST DO

 Connemara Greenway Restaurant, Main Street, Oughterard